james-mcgregor100/JamesMcGregor_T1A1/readme.md

 # Questions -
 ## **Question 1 - Identify and explain common and important components and concepts of web development markup languages**
 Web development markup languages are different from computer programming languages.
-Web development markup languages are languages which arranges the elements on a page, and decides how the page's elements should be formatted.
+Web development markup languages are languages which arrange the elements on a page, and it decides how the page's elements should be formatted and structured.
+Markup languages are different from programming languages in that they do not use programming syntax - rather, they use standard human language.

 &nbsp;